User Onboarding

 As a customer I want to be able to easily set up my newly purchased subscriptions.

-As a business we want to create a personalized onboarding feature that guides users through key post-purchase actions and to weave it into the Account architecture in the way that ensures high findability.
+As a business we want to create a personalized onboarding feature that guides users through key actions and is seamlessly integrated into the Account architecture to ensure high discoverability.

 My role

-Validated design with users and iterated on the use of components to make interactions intuitive.
+Validated design with users and iterated on the solutions.

-Handed off high-fidelity mockups to engineering and assisted them with additional design details during implementation.
+Delivered high-fidelity mockups to engineering and supported implementation with design guidance.

 Conducted pre-launch QA and identified defects.